-None required, but preferably collect samples when symptoms are occuring
+None required, but preferably collect the samples whilst symptoms are occurring

-Porphyrin tests are assays that are used to help diagnose, and monitor a group of disorders called porphyrias.
-Most porphyrin tests detect and measure by-products of the synthesis of haem, a part of haemoglobin (the protein inside red blood cells that allows them to transport oxygen) and a number of other proteins.
+Porphyrin tests are assays that are used to help diagnose and monitor a group of rare disorders called porphyrias.
+Most porphyrin tests detect and measure by-products of the haem synthesis pathway; haem forms part of haemoglobin (the protein inside red blood cells that allows transport of oxygen).
 The synthesis of haem is a step-by-step process that requires the sequential action of eight different enzymes.
-If there is a deficiency in one of these enzymes, a bottleneck forms and precursors build up in the body’s fluids and tissues and are removed in urine and faeces.
-Which precursors build up depends on where the bottleneck is.
+If there is a deficiency in one of these enzymes, a bottleneck forms and precursors build up in the body’s fluids and tissues.
+These precursors are removed from the body in urine and faeces.
+The precursors that build up are dependent on where the bottleneck is occurring in the pathway i.e. on which enzyme is deficient.

-There are six major porphyrias, and each one is associated with a different enzyme deficiency.
-Most porphyrias are inherited in an autosomal dominant fashion, with one normal and one affected gene.
+There are eight porphyrias, and each one is associated with a different enzyme deficiency.
+Most porphyrias are inherited (autosomal dominant) and result from a faulty gene.
 This results in about a 50% reduction in the activity of the haem-related enzyme.
 Enough haem is synthesised to prevent the affected person from becoming anaemic, but a large excess of one or more precursors is produced.

 1. The affected enzyme